iann0036/iamlive/README.md

 You can optionally also include the following arguments to the `iamlive` command:

-**--setini:** when set, the `.aws/config` file will be updated to use the CSM monitoring and removed when exiting (default: false)
+**--set-ini:** when set, the `.aws/config` file will be updated to use the CSM monitoring and removed when exiting (default: false)

-**--profile:** use the specified profile when combined with `--setini` (default: default)
+**--profile:** use the specified profile when combined with `--set-ini` (default: default)

-**--failsonly:** when set, only failed AWS calls will be added to the policy (default: false)
+**--fails-only:** when set, only failed AWS calls will be added to the policy (default: false)

 _Example_

 ```
-iamlive --setini --profile myprofile --failsonly
+iamlive --set-ini --profile myprofile --fails-only
 ```

 ### CSM Enabling

 #### CLI

-To enable CSM in the AWS CLI, you should either use the `--setini` option or add the following to the relevant profile in `.aws/config`:
+To enable CSM in the AWS CLI, you should either use the `--set-ini` option or add the following to the relevant profile in `.aws/config`:

 ```
 csm_enabled = true